dabox78/MarlinDgusResources/display/README.md

   * button click audio effect must be in the front space (ID < 64), whereas boot sound doesn't matter where it is stored
   * 0-font .hzk file must be at ID 0; ofthen the boot screen is also placed at ID 0 and should be moved out of the way
 * CAUTION, TODO: The documentation (see t5l_dgusII.pdf, p12, sec.3.2.1 Flash Space) states the block size is 256Kb which is contradicting many DGUS projects (also this) that place 392KB background images with sequential IDs.
 In that regard this is a clear "I don't know what I am doing" case.
 Am happy about any feedback w.r.t. to this circumstance.
+* if you encounter unexpected behaviour consider to format the flash

 ### Page Background
 * background images of pages shall be 24bit bmp